The Great Escape (Larry June album): Background and recording

 Larry June and the Alchemist's first collaborative project, The Great Escape, was the result of a natural and organic creative process, as detailed in their interview with Rolling Stone.
 The two artists, initially brought together by their mutual connection with L.A. artist Jay Worthy, found a creative synergy that evolved from working on a couple of songs to conceiving a full-length project.
 The process of making the album not only produced a body of work but also forged a genuine friendship between Larry June and the Alchemist.
 Their collaboration extended beyond the studio, with the artists traveling to Malibu and Mexico together to create and draw inspiration.

-The Alchemist, a respected figure in the hip-hop scene, expressed initial uncertainty about collaborating creatively with Larry June, but found inspiration after working together on Jay Worthy's "Rainy Night in SF".
+The Alchemist expressed uncertainty about collaborating with Larry June, but found inspiration after working together on Jay Worthy's "Rainy Night in SF".
 Larry June, in turn, admired the Alchemist's legacy in hip-hop and appreciated the opportunity to collaborate with someone he looked up to musically.

 The collaborative process between Larry June and the Alchemist involved a mix of remote interactions and in-person sessions.
 Larry recorded the majority of the material at home, with collaborative refinements made during studio sessions.
 Alchemist praised Larry's recording process, highlighting his musicality and ability to contribute ideas beyond just rapping.

 The album's title, The Great Escape, originated from the Alchemist's suggestion, drawing inspiration from the Robb Report and encapsulating the theme of upscale yet grounded content.
 To promote the album, Larry June and the Alchemist planned a comprehensive campaign, including live band shows, installations, pop-ups, and unique marketing merch.